10. S3 classes#

 stop("conversion of lists to categorical is not supported")

-The users can always be instructed in the method’s documentation that they are solely responsible for an explicit conversion of list objects to something different prior to a call to as.categorical.
-Whether this was a justified design choice, time will tell.
+The users can always be instructed in the method’s documentation that they are responsible for converting lists to another type prior to a call to as.categorical.

 Example 10.4